 Grant recommendations from Advisory Committees are approved as follows:

-- $10,000 and less – approved by the Vice President, Grants & Community Initiatives.
+- Up to $20,000 – approved by the Vice President, Grants & Community Initiatives.

 Should your project application not be successful, we will tell you why.
 There are no appeals of granting decisions.
 We recognize, however, that from time to time, there may be disagreement with the granting decision or process.
 In these cases, we encourage dialogue and feedback with our staff so we can learn about your concerns and continue to strengthen our relationships.

 Should the issue still not be resolved following such dialogue, you may wish to consult our Complaints Policy.

 Vancouver Foundation is committed to equity, inclusion and respect in all aspects of its granting and operations.

 We will not fund organizations that discriminate or seek to limit the legal rights and activities of people.
 And we will rescind funds to grantees that engage in discriminatory practices as defined by British Columbian and Canadian law.